Simply follow this nutritional guideline and begin your weight loss journey!

 However, if you’re aiming to lose fat, you should drink an additional 8 ounces of water for every 25 lbs you’d like to get rid of.
 And of course, if you exercise, which I assume you do, you have to further increase your water consumption.

-If your body doesn’t get enough water it gets dehydrated, which is something it cannot adopt to.
+If your body doesn’t get enough water it gets dehydrated, which is something it cannot adapt to.
 Therefore, dehydration can have several negative outcomes on your health, such as water retention and increased heart rate.

 On the other hand, drinking enough water will properly hydrate your body.
 Hydration comes with several benefits, some of which are also important for reaching your weight loss goals.

-If you consume enough water, your liver functions will improve, which increases the percentage of fat usage for energy.
+If you consume enough water, your liver functions will improve, which increases the percentage of fat use for energy.
 This is extremely important as if you’d like to lose weight you need to burn calories from your fat, which only comes after glycogen.

 Additionally, your metabolic functions will also improve.
 These include food digestion, blood circulation, elimination of waste products through for instance breathing and sweating, and regulation of body heat.
 Furthermore, enough water will also help in nutrient distribution throughout your entire body.